ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 ## Create a customer

 This section details how to create a new Customer.
 To create `Unverified Customers`, you need to provide only the customer's full name and email address, as well as a business name if applicable. `Verified Customers` require additional information that will give Dwolla the ability to confirm the identity of the individual or business.
 Verified Customers can include type `business` or `personal`.
-For businesses, Dwolla will need to verify information about both the business and the “authorized representative” for that business.
+For businesses, Dwolla will need to verify information about both the business and the controller for that business.
 For `Receive-only Customers`, you'll provide the customer's full name, `type` with the value of `receive-only`, and `businessName` if applicable.

 ### HTTP request
 `POST https://api.dwolla.com/customers`